 Fun is the buzzword best associated with the Tatsumaki bot.
 It’s colorful and has plenty of fun features for your server users to take advantage of to “increase user activity,” in the project’s own words.

-It’s a bot that covers all the bases, with features designed to improve moderation and increase server usage, as well as give your users fun commands to play with.
+This Discord bot covers all the bases, with features designed to improve moderation and increase server usage, as well as give your users fun commands to play with.

 Tatsumaki’s moderation features require no configuration.
 They’re ready to use, with commands to control users (ban, mute, etc.), prune messages, configure welcome messages, and more.